 Institution must document and retain justification for any exception and provide this information to the student upon request.

-5.03.23 When GT Pathways courses transfer but are not applied to a student’s degree requirements, shall:
+5.03.23 When GT Pathways courses transfer but are not applied to a student’s degree requirements, institutions shall take reasonable steps to ensure that students have access to information regarding:

-Notify the student which credits transferred and which apply to degree requirements;
+Which credits transferred and which apply toward degree requirements;

-Explain the potential implications for time‑to‑degree and financial aid eligibility; and
+The potential implications of non-applicable credit for degree programs and financial aid eligibility; and

-Refer the student to academic advising for degree planning adjustments, including major changes where appropriate.
+Available academic advising resources for degree planning assistance.

 5.04 Participating Private Institutions of Higher Education